 Use the Abrasive Side of Sponge to Sand Out Joints

-Obviously, you will notice some highly spotted areas in the walls and you need to get rid of those with the abrasive side of your sponge.
+Obviously, you will notice some highly spotted areas in the wall lining and you need to get rid of those with the abrasive side of your sponge.
 Master the art of moving the sponge in the right way so that you can avoid depressions in the joint compound.
 Pay attention to the spiky areas and the high ridges of the dried compound.
 To do it perfectly, you need to move the sponge in a circular fashion with broad strokes.
 This process takes more time than dry-sanding.
 To obtain accurate results, you have to repeat the process with a newly dampened sponge.

 Along with carrying out the effective instructions on dustless drywall sanding, keep an eye on the below smart tips to get more on what you want to do.